chris-german/WiSER-Reproducibility/README.md

 ### Instructions

-Each subfolder in the GitHub repository links to certain sections of the paper (Simulations, Women's Health Study, ACCORD, Twitter/Stock data).
+Each subfolder in the GitHub repository links to certain sections of the paper (Simulations, Women's Health Study, ACCORD).
 These each contain Jupyter notebooks with extensions `.ipynb` that go step-by-step through the workflow of the analyses presented in the paper, starting from downloading the data (when applicable), to cleaning the data, to analyzing the data.
 Once you have access to the data sets that require researcher requests, you can run these notebooks with the data and it will produce the results seen in the paper.
 For easy readability, `.html` files of the rendered notebooks are also included, which can be opened to view the notebook contents without launching Jupyter.

 **Note**: In order to run Julia in a Jupyter notebook, you must install Julia and the IJulia package.
 After downloading and launching Julia, IJulia can be installed and Jupyter notebook can be launched by running the following code in Julia: